Setting Raspberry Pi without display

 If you use the device name as rdisk instead of as disk, the writing speed will be made fast.
 You specify as “of=/dev/rdisk3” instead of as “of=/dev/disk3”, it becomes many times faster.

-When finished writing the data, you may remove the disk with an “eject” utility.
+When finished writing the data, you should put the “ssh” file on the “boot” directory.
+And then you may remove the disk with an “eject” utility.

 Sharing the internet connection